geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example2.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-If we want to look for Lake Baikal on the map, then the filter **name='Lake Baikal'** will fetch its details and display its location on the world's map.
+* If we want to look for Lake Baikal on the map, then the filter **name='Lake Baikal'** will fetch its details and display its location on the world's map.
 The requested API to GeoJSON Data provider for filtering Lake Baikal should be:

 **Requested API:**